Mekeil Williams

-Mekeil Andy Williams (born 24 July 1990) is a Trinidadian professional footballer who plays as a full-back for Chattanooga Red Wolves in the USL League One.
+Mekeil Andy Williams (born 24 July 1990) is a Trinidadian professional footballer who plays as a centre-back for Police FC.

 Club career

 Born in Port of Spain, Williams spent his early career with Ma Pau and W Connection.
 In February 2012 he joined Polish club Pogoń Szczecin on a five-month loan deal.
 He moved to Danish club FC Fyn in August 2012 on a free transfer.
 After returning to Trinidad to play with W Connection, he signed a two-year contract with Guatemalan club Antigua GFC in June 2015.

 Williams signed for Major League Soccer side Colorado Rapids on 4 February 2016.

 Williams signed for USL side Richmond Kickers for the 2018 season on 16 February 2018.

 He signed for Oklahoma City Energy for the 2019 season.

 Williams moved to Liga Nacional de Fútbol de Guatemala side Municipal on 30 December 2019.

 On 10 March 2021, Williams signed a one-year deal with USL Championship side Pittsburgh Riverhounds.

 Williams joined USL League One side Chattanooga Red Wolves on 2 March 2023.